nemo0622/pokeemerald-expansion/README.md

             - Team: Skarmory, Gyarados, Gliscor, Incineroar, Ceruledge, Zapdos (level 48-50)
     - After Elite Four - cutscene where new areas open up:
         - Ferry to Battle Frontier on Rhodes arrives to Port Pello
-        - Mountain pass on Absol's Drop opens up
+        - Mountain pass in Froslass Cavern opens up
             - Opens hyper-difficult cave with competitive-level trainers, descending into the earth with Hades as the final game boss
         - New EV/IV editor opens shop in Sofos City
         - Areas with select Legendary Pokémon appear